HillaryDanan/TIDE-resonance/README.md

 ## Overview
 TIDE-resonance extends the [TIDE (Temporal-Internal Dimensional Encoding)](https://github.com/HillaryDanan/TIDE) framework to explore how different cognitive architectures resonate with sensory experiences, particularly music and rhythm.

+**Important**: We use labels like "NT", "ASD", and "ADHD" as communication tools, not rigid categories.
+[Read our full perspective on labels and cognitive diversity](https://github.com/HillaryDanan/TIDE/blob/main/DISCLAIMER.md).

 **NEW**: Now integrating [game-theoretic trust dynamics](https://github.com/HillaryDanan/game-theory-trust-suite) to model how different cognitive architectures build trust and cooperation through shared sensory experiences.

 ## Theoretical Foundation